asmaaadel0/Search_Engine/README.md

 - [Contributors](#Contributors)

 ## About <a name = "about"></a>
-- Search engine implemented with Java including:web crawling, indexing and ranking and the interaction between them.
+- Search engine implemented with Java including: web crawling, indexing and ranking and the interaction between them.

 ## Getting Started <a name = "get-started"></a>